Joint Gaussian Graphical Model Estimation: A Survey: Estimating Differential Graphical Models

-where the Hessian of the objective with respect to ${\bm\Delta}$ is $(\hat{\bm\Sigma}^{(1)}\otimes \hat{\bm\Sigma}^{(2)}+\hat{\bm\Sigma}^{(2)}\otimes \hat{\bm\Sigma}^{(1)})/2$, which is positive semi-definite.
-Therefore, $\hat\ell({\bm\Delta})+\lambda_1\|{\bm\Delta}\|_1$ is a convex function with respect to ${\bm\Delta}$, hence a unique minimizer exists.
-Other recent work extends the direct estimation approach to more expressive structured differential graphs. \citet{na2021estimating} constructed a latent structure estimator where the underlying difference can be formulated as a sum of low-rank matrix and sparse matrix -- a framework first discussed by~\citep{chandrasekaran2012latent}. \citet{zhao2019direct} extended the direct estimation approach to estimating the differential graph of functional data.
+{Direct estimation of differential graphs can be extended to other applications as well. \citet{wang2021direct} proposed a procedure to estimate the differences of two autoregressive models by leveraging the connection between ${\bm\Delta}$ and the difference of a pair transition matrices. \citet{wang2021direct} developed an efficient two-stage estimation procedure by first optimizing~\eqref{eq:directdiff} and then using $\hat{\bm\Delta}$ to solve a regularized least-squared problem in the second stage.} Other recent work extends the direct estimation approach to more expressive structured differential graphs. \citet{na2021estimating} constructed a latent structure estimator where the underlying difference can be formulated as the sum of a low-rank and sparse matrix -- a framework first discussed by~\citet{chandrasekaran2012latent}. \citet{zhao2019direct} extended the direct estimation approach to estimating the differential graph of functional data.